lhcgeneva/PARDynamics/README.md

   - Need to use the right particle counts

 ### Mathematica_deterministic
-Contains some of the first Mathematica simulations of the system.
+Contains some of the early Mathematica simulations of the system.

 ### Philipp
 Part of Philipps parameter sweep.